Suozzi and Pilip hunt for votes as snowstorm dampens turnout in special election to replace ex-Rep. George Santos

 “No snow day for Team Suozzi!” he declared.

-Turnout was said to be very ligh t amid heavy morning snow.
-But both campaigns said they expect things to pick up significantly if or when the storm moves away as early as mid-afternoon.
+Turnout was said to be very light amid heavy morning snow.
+But both campaigns said they expected things to pick up significantly once the storm cleared out.

+By midafternoon, the snow had stopped across the district and most roads were clear and dry.

+In the Queens portion of the district, more voters reportedly cast ballots between 12 p.m. and 3 p.m. than in the first six hours after the polls opened.

 The survey offered good news to Democrats by finding that Suozzi leads by a whopping 21% among those voters who have already cast their ballots either in early in-person voting or by absentee ballot.